sibusiso16/premier_soccer_league_data/README.md

 # Data Sourced

-The data was sourced from the following two site: www.kickoff.com and http://wikipedia.org.
+The data was sourced from the following two sites: www.kickoff.com and http://wikipedia.org.